Jupiter Inlet Lighthouse History

-In 1853 Congress authorized the building of a lighthouse at Jupiter Inlet.
-Jupiter was one of six Florida lighthouse projects assigned to a young Army Lieutenant named George Gordon Meade, born in Cadiz, Spain.
-A decade later, he would famously defeat Robert E. Lee at the Battle of Gettysburg as a General of the Union Army.
+Jupiter was one of six Florida lighthouse projects assigned to Lieutenant George Gordon Meade of the U.S. Army Corps of Topographic Engineers.
+A decade later, he would famously defeat Robert E. Lee at the Battle of Gettysburg as a Major General in the Union Army.
 Meade selected the site and created the original design for the Jupiter Inlet Lighthouse.
-His successor, Lieutenant William Raynolds, improved on the final design by adding height and a double wall.
-Edward Yorke, a civilian, oversaw construction of the tower which was completed in May 1860.
+His successor, Lieutenant William F. Raynolds, improved on the final design by adding height and a double wall.
+Edward A. Yorke, a civilian, oversaw construction of the light station in 1859 and 1860.

 The Jupiter Inlet Lighthouse & Museum is operated by the Loxahatchee River Historical Society, managing partner in the Jupiter Inlet Lighthouse Outstanding Natural Area.